Prerequisites

 For more information about access to tasks, see Grant access to tasks.

-5. Click Assignments and assign the task to a user, role, or team which is specified as a trigger in the Jira integration.
+7. In the Assignments field, search for and select the user, role, or team that is specified as a trigger in the Jira integration.

-In the Updates area of the new task, there is a comment to indicate that a new issue has also been created in Jira.
+8. Click Create Task.
+The task is created in Workfront, and a new comment appears in the task’s Updates tab to indicate that a new issue has also been created in Jira.

-Click the Go to Jira link in the Integrations area of the Details section or the task or issue header, to open the Jira issue.
+9. (Optional) In the Integrations area of the Details section of the task or issue header, click the Go to Jira link to open the issue in Jira.

 Your system or group administrator must add the Integrations field to your layout template to display it in the task or issue header.
 For information, see Customize object headers using a layout template.